Soaring prices dampen consumer mood in India's festival season

 "Our sales are not even half of what we used to have during the festival period," said Kawaljit Singh, who sells utensils from a shop in Chandani Chowk in the old quarter of Delhi.

-He said a rise in prices of metals like steel and copper had pushed up prices of utensils, cookers, festival lighting and gift items by 15per cent-20per cent in the last four-five months.
+He said a rise in prices of metals like steel and copper had pushed up prices of utensils, cookers, festival lighting and gift items by 15 per cent to 20 per cent in the last four to five months.

 Because of rising prices and other market uncertainties, Delhi-based company auditor Lalit Vats said his family had downgraded to non-branded products and visited the wholesale markets to hunt for bargains.